ministryofjustice/operations-engineering-runbooks/source/documentation/internal/team/ways-of-engineering.html.erb.md

 # Ways of Engineering

 This foundational document outlines our collective approach to engineering practices, fostering a culture of continuous improvement, innovation, and excellence.
-It acts as a compass for our technical journey, guiding us in making informed decisions, embracing best practices, and exploring new technological frontiers.
-Through this document, we aim to harmonise our engineering efforts, ensuring efficiency, quality, and sustainability in our projects.
+It is a compass for our technical journey, guiding us to make informed decisions, embrace best practices, and explore new technological frontiers.
+This document aims to harmonise our engineering efforts, ensuring efficiency, quality, and sustainability in our projects.

 **Statuses:**